JamesLavin/jimmy_jukebox/README.markdown

     Louis Armstrong:              "load_jukebox la"   (150 songs)
     Original Dixieland Jazz Band: "load_jukebox odjb" ( 45 songs)
     Red Norvo:                    "load_jukebox rn"   ( 39 songs)

+After downloading music, you can play just that artist by typing `play_jukebox at`, `play_jukebox as`, etc.

 By default, music will be downloaded to a directory under `~/Music/JAZZ/`, like `~/Music/JAZZ/Original_Dixieland_Jazz_Band` (and that directory will be created automatically).